johnsonmen/Disaster-Response-Pipeline/README.md

 #### 3. Flask Web App
 project will include a web app where an emergency worker can input a new message and get classification results in several categories.
 The web app will also display visualizations of the data.

-#### Features

-1. University Rank
-2. Name of University
-3. Location
-4. No of student
-5. No of student per staff
-6. International Student
-7. Female :Male Ratio
-8. OverAll Score
-9. Teaching Score
-10. Research Score
-11. Citations Score
-12. Industry Income Score
-13. International Outlook Score

-Details of the dataset can be found [here](https://www.timeshighereducation.com/student/advice/world-university-rankings-explained)

 ## Results<a name="results"></a>

-The main findings of the code can be found at the Medium blog available [here](https://medium.com/@kimjohnson9906/what-is-a-good-university-to-you-5f040a195b01).
+The main findings of the code can be found at the web app.

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>